qubole/spark-acid/README.md

     scala> df.collect()

 #### SQL
-To read an existing Hive acid table through pure SQL, you need to create a dummy table that acts as a symlink to the original acid table.
+To read an existing Hive acid table through pure SQL, there are two ways:

+1. Create a dummy table that acts as a symlink to the original acid table.
 This symlink is required to instruct Spark to use this datasource against an existing table.

-To create the symlink table
+  To create the symlink table:

        scala> spark.sql("create table symlinkacidtable using HiveAcid options ('table' 'default.acidtbl')")

     _NB: This will produce a warning indicating that Hive does not understand this format_

      WARN hive.HiveExternalCatalog: Couldn’t find corresponding Hive SerDe for data source provider com.qubole.spark.datasources.hiveacid.HiveAcidDataSource.
 Persisting data source table `default`.`sparkacidtbl` into Hive metastore in Spark SQL specific format, which is NOT compatible with Hive.

     _Please ignore it, as this is a sym table for Spark to operate with and no underlying storage._

     To read the table data:

         scala> var df = spark.sql("select * from symlinkacidtable")
         scala> df.collect()

+2. Use SparkSession extensions framework to add a new Analyzer rule (HiveAcidAutoConvert) to Spark Analyser.
+This analyzer rule automatically converts an _HiveTableRelation_ representing acid table to _LogicalRelation_ backed by HiveAcidRelation.
+    To use this, initialize SparkSession with the extension builder as mentioned below:

+         val spark = SparkSession.builder()
+           .appName("Hive-acid-test")
+           .withExtensions(HiveAcidAutoConvert.hiveAcidExtensionBuilder)
+           .enableHiveSupport()
+           .<OTHER OPTIONS>
+           .getOrCreate()

+         spark.sql("select * from default.acidtbl")

 ## Latest Binaries